 Other companies that have used blue ocean strategies include Apple, Yellow Tail, Amazon and Home Depot.

 Finding blue oceans

-To discover an elusive blue ocean, Kim and Mauborgne argue that businesses and entrepreneurs should consider what the authors call the "Four Actions Framework."
-This is used to reconstruct buyer value elements in crafting a new value curve.
-To break the trade-off between differentiation and low cost, and to create a new value curve, the framework poses four key questions:
+To discover an elusive blue ocean, Kim and Mauborgne recommend considering what they call the “four actions framework” to reconstruct buyer value elements in crafting a new value curve.
+The framework poses four key questions.

 - Raise: What factors should be raised well above the industry’s standard?